IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 ```

 #### Display Separate Editable Inputs
-The Date Range component also allows configuring two separate inputs for start and end dates.
-This can be achieved by using the [`IgxDateRangeStartComponent`]({environment:angularApiUrl}/classes/igxdaterangestartcomponent.html) and [`IgxDateRangeEndComponent`]({environment:angularApiUrl}/classes/igxdaterangeendcomponent.html) as children of the date range picker, like shown in the demo below.
+The Date Range component also allows configuring two separate inputs for start and end date.
+This can be achieved by using the [`IgxDateRangeStartComponent`]({environment:angularApiUrl}/classes/igxdaterangestartcomponent.html) and [`IgxDateRangeEndComponent`]({environment:angularApiUrl}/classes/igxdaterangeendcomponent.html) as children of the date range picker, as shown in the demo below.

 ```html
 <div class="date-range-picker-wrapper">